 Code of Ethics

 Beginning in 2013 AHG Council has drafted and adopted additional policies to ensure that the Council and organization are best serving the membership and the public.
-These policies include a Conflict of Interest and Disclosure policy, a Conflict and Dispute Resolution policy for members, and a Complaints process for members of the public who wish to file complaints against a professional member or the organization.
+These policies include a Conflict of Interest and Disclosure policy, a Conflict and Dispute Resolution policy for members, and a Complaints process for members of the public who wish to file complaints against an AHG Registered Herbalist or the organization.

-As a client of a professional member of the American Herbalists Guild, you have the right to formally lodge a complaint if the member violates the AHG Code of Ethics.
+As a client of a Registered Herbalist of the American Herbalists Guild, you have the right to formally lodge a complaint if the member violates the AHG Code of Ethics.
 Your complaint will be reviewed via a documented External Complaint Process that may include investigation by the Ethics Review Committee.
 The procedure is confidential but not anonymous.
-The Committee does not have the power to award financial judgment but can censure members or revoke professional membership.
+The Committee does not have the power to award financial judgment but can censure members or revoke the Registered Herbalist status.
 Read more about AHG Complaints Resolution Process.

 AHG Code of Ethics: